omidm/naiad/README-UBUNTU.txt

 on Ubuntu.
 It is tested on Ubuntu 12.04 but the process should work for later versions of the Ubuntu as well.
 To run C# with in the Microsoft's .NET framework on Ubuntu you need to use Mono.
 In the following, you will find instructions on installing Mono as well.
+There is also information on how to profile programs running under Mono.

 The "extended" directory, has additional instructions and examples added by me to show how to write and run customized Naiad programs, as well as running